03 Nov Preparing for Winter: Winter Tree Care

 Wrap It Like a Present

-One of the essential steps in Dallas tree care is to wrap the trees to prevent sunscald damage.
+In some cases, it may be wise to wrap any newly planted trees to prevent sunscald damage.
+While not commonly needed in the DFW area, some young Red Oaks and Maples may benefit from the practice if done right.
 Compared to Northern climates, winters in the Dallas area can be quite warm, and a sunny day in winter may trick some trees into leaving dormancy too early.
 Then when it gets cold again, the cells that woke up too soon suffer from the frost.
-Younger trees are especially vulnerable, so it’s important to give them a good wrap!
-Once it starts getting warm again, you can unwrap the trees.
+Younger trees are especially vulnerable, so if you expect extreme cold, they may benefit from a good wrap!
+Once it starts getting warm again, it is important to quickly unwrap your tree though, and inspect it for health.
+We recommend consulting with a Certified Arborist before making a decision about tree wrapping.

 Trust in Our Tree Service to Care For Your Trees in Winter